EZ-Vape Battery Safety 101 Guide

-NEVER place batteries near or on top of any kind of metal object, such as a table or laptop.
+NEVER place batteries near or on top of any kind of metal objects, such as a table, laptop or freezer!

 DO inspect your batteries and their wrapping for any damage EVERY TIME you remove them, only ever use a battery you KNOW is pristine and safe.

 DO remove your batteries/device from the charger once the charger or device indicates that the cells are at full capacity.

 DO if you use a multi-battery device, STORE AND USE batteries in PAIRS.
 This is called “Marrying” your batteries, from day one when you get new batteries always exclusively use and charge those batteries together with only one another and ONLY with the same device you initially put them in, this ensures your batteries are aged the same to ensure steady output and prolong life.